MikhailBelkin/cpp-bridge-control/README.md

-brcontrol is clone of brctl utility, but use Netlink for the work
+brcontrol is clone of Linux CLT brctl utility, but use Netlink for the work

+Target operation system: Linux

 Build:
 Make biuld directory